 - Update your Audio Interface driver to the latest version.

-Okay! above are things we can do to optimizing Mac OS for Digital Audio Workstation performance that we can apply, however consider to upgrade your RAM if your Mac have RAM below 8 gb in size.
+Okay! above are things we can do to optimizing Mac OS for Digital Audio Workstation performance that you can apply.
+However, consider upgrading your RAM if your Mac only

-It’s better to start work with computer and gear that we already have to start recording a demo! practice to mixing our own song! while saving money to buy a better gear in the future.
+It’s better to start work with computer and gear that you already have to start recording a demo.
+And practice to mixing our own song.
+While saving money to buy

 Anyway!
 Maybe I will update this post next time if I’ve found new “tricks.”
-Until then, if you have a better suggestion, method or if there something I missed please let me know in comment below.
-Thanks! 🙂
+Until then, if you have a better suggestion, method or if there something I missed please let me know in the

 Feature image credit: pixabay.com